christophstrasen/WorldObserver/docs_internal/drafts/fact_interest.md

 Per probe type, maintain a small discrete quality state:

 1. Start at “highest quality” (most demanding combined request).
-2. When runtime controller reports “over budget”, degrade knobs in a fixed order:
+2. When runtime controller reports “over budget”, degrade settings in a fixed order:
    1) increase `staleness` (allow older observations),
    2) decrease `radius`,
    3) increase `cooldown`.
-3. Within a knob’s `[desired .. tolerable]` band, degrade in a few **intermediate steps** (rather than jumping straight from desired to tolerable), e.g.:
+3. Within a setting’s `[desired .. tolerable]` band, degrade in a few **intermediate steps** (rather than jumping straight from desired to tolerable), e.g.:
    - `staleness`: `1, 2, 4, 8, 10`
    - `radius`: `20, 15, 12, 9, 8`
    - `cooldown`: `1, 2`
-4. Stop degrading a knob once it hits the **global tolerable bound** (section 5.2), then move to the next knob.
+4. Stop degrading a setting once it hits the **global tolerable bound** (section 5.2), then move to the next setting.
 5. If still over budget after reaching all tolerable bounds, apply **emergency steps** up to 3 times:
    - double `staleness`
    - halve `radius` (floor at 0/1 as appropriate)